umccr/RNAsum/workflow.md

 ### CGI

-* The [Cancer Genome Interpreter](https://www.cancergenomeinterpreter.org/biomarkers) (CGI) database is used to flag genes known to be involved in gene fusions and to prioritise candidate [fusion genes](#fusion-genes-re-quantification-re-quantification)
+* The [Cancer Genome Interpreter](https://www.cancergenomeinterpreter.org/biomarkers) (CGI) database is used to flag genes known to be involved in gene fusions and to prioritise candidate [fusion genes](./fusions)

 ### FusionGDB

-* [FusionGDB](https://ccsm.uth.edu/FusionGDB/) database is used to flag genes known to be involved in gene fusions and to prioritise candidate [fusion genes](#fusion-genes-re-quantification-re-quantification)
+* [FusionGDB](https://ccsm.uth.edu/FusionGDB/) database is used to flag genes known to be involved in gene fusions and to prioritise candidate [gene fusions](./fusions)

 ### 4. Report generation